Box-Robotics/ros2-ouster-tools/ouster_tools/doc/perf.md

 # Preliminaries

-To establish some context, my test setup and assumtions are as follows.
+To establish some context, my test setup and assumptions are as follows.

 I'm using a Thinkpad T480 running Ubuntu 18.04 LTS with the 5.3.x low latency Linux kernel.